Olaizola13/zetados_ext/PRIVACY_POLICY.md

 We may update this policy to reflect changes to our practices or legal requirements.
 Material changes will be communicated through the app or our website.
 Continued use after changes become effective means you accept the updated policy.

 ## Contact
-For questions or requests about this policy or your data, email **privacy@zetados.app**.
+For questions or requests about this policy or your data, email **hoysolozetados@gmail.com**.